Disassembly and reassembly

 With the front cable detached, lift the lid up and detach the back cable in the same way.

-The T-shaped motherboard is attached to the metal base with screws which can be removed.
+The T-shaped motherboard is attached to the metal base with M3 bolts which can be removed.

 Like any good car maintenance manual it is the reverse of the disassembly ;-)

 If you have full size drives, refit these with M3 bolts and reattach the interface card.

 If you have a SAM élite and need to refit the IDC then place the top on the base and refit the screws for the connector first.

 The only tricky bit here is the ribbon cable, when placing the top back on attach the rear cable first and then drop it down low to allow you to plug in the front cable, this can be tricky so slow and steady is the key.